 In modern Hindu practice, Amla is considered to be sacred to both Vishnu and Shiva, and regular use of it prolongs life, memory, and youthfulness.
-Amla is known as the best medicine to promote resistance to disease, nourish the blood, heal fractures, and prevent aging.
-Amla name in Sanskrit means “the sustainer,” and it traditionally is used to provide nourishment to all the tissues.
-In India Amla is used in conjunction with two other fruits named Haritaki and Bibhitaki, which makes up an Ayurveda formula called ‘Triphala’ handy for the digestive system.
+It’s known as the best medicine to promote resistance to disease, nourish the blood, heal fractures, and prevent aging.
+Its name in Sanskrit means “the sustainer,” and it traditionally is used to provide nourishment to all the tissues.
+In India, Amla is used in conjunction with two other fruits named Haritaki and Bibhitaki, which makes up an Ayurveda formula called ‘Triphala’ handy for the digestive system.

 Amla may also be used externally and works as an excellent moisturizer for promoting healthy skin, hair, and nails.
 You can also create a shampoo blend using Amla to nourish the hair and scalp and prevent premature grey hair.

-You can also find Triphala which consist of Amla in our Parasite and Worms Formula.
+You can also find Triphala in our Parasite and Worms formula.

 Help prevent and treat damage connective tissues disorders (Rheumatoid arthritis and autoimmune diseases such as lupus)

 Improves cardiac tone

 Nourishes the eyes, improves night vision, and helps prevent age-related or diabetes-related eye damage.

 Significantly reduce excessive bruising, bleeding gums, spider veins, and nosebleeds.

 Protect against cellular damage induced by radiation.